Below are some of the questions we are asked most often - and our answers. If you have other questions you’d like us to answer, please contact us.

-Townsville Rentals have over 1,000 properties on our books, so we’re in a great position to undertake such a comparison for you.
-Our property managers are trained to negotiate the best rent increase possible without costing you a good tenant.
+Our dedicated team are trained to negotiate the best rent increase possible without costing you a good tenant.
 In the end, market forces will determine exactly what amount of rent you achieve.

 How do I change the agent managing my property?